 “You see sir, we send the product up with a couple of obvious errors.
 The Colonel reviews it, points out the errors, we fix them and it gets approved.
 That way the Colonel feels like he did his job and improved it.
 Its called the 90% solution.”

 I was dumbfounded… to try to wrap my head around it.
 I basically repeated back what he had said, “So, you’re saying, we’re going to intentionally send up a messed up product so some field grade can get his ego fix and feel like he did his job?”

 “That’s right.
 It’s the fastest way to get stuff approved.”
 He said like it was the most obvious thing in the world.

 This was a better response than, say, “What do you think you stupid hillbilly!”
-In a strange way Colonel Obvious had outsmarted us.
-He provided us with his own, built in 90% solution so we didn’t have to.
-Its debatable whether or not he intended to do this.
-So, regardless of what line of work you are in, when it comes to presenting work products to your boss remember: Stroke their egos, make them feel smart and relevant.
+In a strange way, Colonel Obvious had outsmarted us.
+He provided us with his own, built-in 90% solution so we didn’t have to.
+It’s debatable whether or not he intended to do this.
+So, regardless of what line of work you are in, when it comes to presenting work products to your boss remember: Stroke their egos and make them feel smart and relevant.
 Then get back to doing your job.